isdrk/spdk/doc/jsonrpc.md

 * lvol size less or equal than bdev size
 * lvstore block size an even multiple of bdev block size

-#### Result

-This RPC starts the operation and return an identifier that can be used to query the status of the operation with the RPC @ref rpc_bdev_lvol_check_shallow_copy.

 #### Parameters

 Name                    | Optional | Type        | Description
 ----------------------- | -------- | ----------- | -----------
 src_lvol_name           | Required | string      | UUID or alias of lvol to create a copy from dst_bdev_name           | Required | string      | Name of the bdev that acts as destination for the copy

+#### Response

+This RPC starts the operation and return an identifier that can be used to query the status of the operation with the RPC @ref rpc_bdev_lvol_check_shallow_copy.

 #### Example